d-floe/quartzv4/content/keebs/21_Sharkeneko-60.md

 #### Brass Patina

 The clear coat on the brass weight started to show signs of patina.
 I wasn't sure what had stripped the clear-coating off the weight, but I figured that if was to get patina on my weight, I might as well make the patina look beautiful.
-I commissioned [LoobedSwitches](https://loobedswitches.com/) to strip the clear coat off my brass weight; however, there were complications with the process so the weigh was returned with a bit more of a natural tarnish.
+I commissioned [LoobedSwitches](https://loobedswitches.com/) to strip the clear coat off my brass weight; however, there were complications with the process so the weight was returned with a bit more of a natural tarnish.
 The color of the brass is less vibrant but I feel that the patina will naturally come into its own over time and look better as time goes on.

 ![[21_Sharkeneko-60-5.png]]